 - A "Code Yellow" is a response to real or perceived acts or threats of violence.
 The main objective of responding to this type of emergency is the preservation of life and to quickly provide for the safety of anyone affected. - 2.
-A code yellow may be initiated by the activation of a "personal alarm transmitter" (PAT/PMT), radio, telephone, or voice.
+A code yellow may be initiated by the activation of a telephone, or voice.